 Things to Check Before Purchasing a New Water Pump

 When our water stopped pumping my first thought went right to the water pump mainly because of the small signs we’d seen.
 So I called my friend Matt from elementary school who’d actually opened his own RV dealership called Friendship RV.
 He let me know they had a water pump that would work but not the exact same one because it was no longer being manufactured.

 The very next morning I rushed over to Friendship RV to pick up my new water pump.
 When I got there I ran into Steve, another long time friend.
-We ended up chatting about all aspects about RVing when he brought up a couple possible reasons our water wouldn’t be pumping that weren’t water pump related.
+We ended up chatting about all aspects of RVing when he brought up a couple of possible reasons our water wouldn’t be pumping that weren’t water pump related.

 He suggested I test a couple of common areas for problems before I went ahead and replaced the water pump.
 That way I may be able to fix the problem without replacing the pump.